yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 The recommendations herein take into consideration the security of various mechanisms, their technical maturity and interoperability, and their prevalence in implementations at the time of writing.
 Unless it is explicitly called out that a recommendation applies to TLS alone or to DTLS alone, each recommendation applies to both TLS and DTLS.

+This document attempts to minimize new guidance to TLS 1.2 implementations, and the overall approach is to encourage systems to move to TLS 1.3.
+However this is not always practical.
+Newly discovered attacks, as well as ecosystem changes, necesitated some new requirements that apply to TLS 1.2 environments.
+Those are summarized in {{diff-rfc}}.

 As noted, the TLS 1.3 specification resolves many of the vulnerabilities listed in this document.
 A system that deploys TLS 1.3 should have fewer vulnerabilities than TLS 1.2 or below.
 This document is being republished with this in mind, and with an explicit goal to migrate most uses of TLS 1.2 into TLS 1.3.